 If your kids don’t like olives, leave them off and place two candy eyeballs on top before serving.
 It’s kind of a strange combo but my kids don’t seem to mind at all!

 Ghost Hard Boiled Eggs

 Halloween snacks can be as simple as these spooky hard boiled eggs.
 These healthy ghosts are great for breakfast, tucked into a lunch box or a fun snack.
 Simply use a marker to draw faces on the outside of hard boiled eggs.
 Note: Check out my tips for the Perfect Hard Boiled Eggs (stovetop and Instant Pot methods).

 Halloween Popcorn Balls

 These 3-ingredient Halloween chocolate popcorn balls are a fun and easy Halloween treat that everyone loves.
 What’s not to love about chocolate covered popcorn after all?
 It’s so good!

 Learn how to make them here > Chocolate Halloween Popcorn Balls.

 Halloween Themed Lunch Box

-Some of these Halloween snacks would also work well packed into a lunch box.
-Add some Halloween fun by tucking in one of these items or a few to make a full blown Halloween themed lunch box.
-The Halloween snacks that would work best in a lunch box are: Spider Energy Balls, Jack O’ Lantern Mandarins, Strawberry Ghosts, Mummy Toast and Ghost Hard Boiled Eggs.
-For more lunch box packing tips, check out this post called “Easy Lunch Box Ideas + Packing Formula”.
+Some of these Halloween snacks would also work well packed into a school lunch box.
+Add some Halloween fun by tucking in one of these items or a few to make a full blown Halloween themed lunch box (see photo above for an example).
+For more school lunch inspiration, check out these Lunch Box Ideas For Kids.

 ⬇ PIN it for later! ⬇